 Rising Juniors and Seniors

-Remember, when selecting rooms for the coming school year, the Campus Life Office uses your high school graduation date (not your class standing) to determine which options are available to you.
-Therefore, information provided here under Rising Juniors and Seniors will apply to all current second or third-year students (or beyond) who are selecting spaces for the coming fall.
+When selecting rooms for the coming school year, the Campus Life Office uses your high school graduation date (not your class standing) to determine which options are available to you.
+Therefore, information provided here will apply to all current second or third-year students (or beyond) who are selecting spaces for the coming fall.

 Where Can I Live?